Things to do in Honolulu

 Keep your eyes open as you go along the path for a small trail that veers off to the left.
 Follow this trail until you reach a set of stony steps.
 At the top, you’ll see a dirt path that winds toward the mountains past a reservoir.
 Continue until you reach a graffiti-covered wall, where you’ll find another set of stone steps leading to yet another trail.
 This trail will eventually fade to a thin, dirt pathway marked with red ribbons tied to trees.

-After following the stream for about 15 minutes, you'll see Lulumahu Falls towering 50 ft. overhead.
+After following the stream for about 15 minutes, you'll see Lulumahu Falls towering 50 feet overhead.
 It runs down a canyon wall webbed with vines and other greenery.

 Photographer: Sean